11 Wellness Trends To Watch In 2017

 Originating in New York and Los Angeles, 30-minute sauna spa sessions are quickly becoming the trendiest way to detox and reap the benefits of a workout in major American cities.
 Lauren Berlingeri, cofounder of HigherDOSE, which opened last year in New York City (DOSE stands for Dopamine, Oxytocin, Serotonin, and Endorphins), says her clients love coming in off the busy city street for an instant energy shift, glowing skin, and a more open heart.
 These saunas are a unique trend because they work for people of all fitness levels and the immediate positive results are what keeps her clients coming back for more, often leaving their first session declaring that they are "totally addicted."

-The consensus seems to be that a 30-minute infrared session will have you sweating like you just did hot yoga and is an overall efficient way to detox, ease pain, speed muscle recovery, and de-stress.
+The consensus seems to be that a 30-minute infrared session will have you sweating like you just did hot yoga and is an overall efficient way to detox, ease pain, speed muscle recovery4, and de-stress.
 Tiffany Jackson, a naturopathic doctor, has two infrared saunas and offers sauna membership options at her wellness center and detox spa in Charleston, South Carolina.
-She frequently suggests sauna sessions for clients, especially those struggling with Lyme disease and health issues caused by mold exposure but says it is a great alternative therapy option for anyone looking to detoxify the body and increase lymphatic flow and circulation.
+She frequently suggests sauna sessions for clients, especially those struggling with Lyme disease and health issues caused by mold5 exposure but says it is a great alternative therapy option for anyone looking to detoxify the body and increase lymphatic flow and circulation.

 While infrared saunas have been around for a while—they are starting to pop up in wellness centers, yoga and fitness studios, and spas all over the country.
 In line with the trend toward individual and personalized wellness, anyone looking for a quick and/or portable fix can buy a sauna blanket that simulates the sauna experience for on-the-go or home use.
 And with their health benefits backed by some high-profile doctors and endorsed by various celebrities (who buy them for their homes), it's safe to say that infrared heat may be prescribed more to help with medical issues, will become a permanent fixture in healing spaces, and will likely warrant infrared-only studios in 2017.